 New Hotel’s 79 rooms and suites are styled according to three design concepts, each based on a different notion of Greek culture: postcards showcasing old Athens; evil eye amulets; and traditional “karagoiozis” shadow puppets kept behind acrylic glass plates that float just above the walls, making guests feel like they are linked intrinsically with the art, instead of being its passive observers.
 This intimate connection to creative forms even pervades the bathrooms, where blocky, sharp-edged washbasins based on the shape of diamonds reach into spaces normally left unused.
 Re-edited Thonet chairs mix with handmade furniture made from the recycled materials from the original Olympic Palace Hotel built in 1958.
 The spacious rooms offer views of a side street where guests can catch the vibe of this historic Athenian neighborhood.

 Dakis Joannou, the hardworking owner of Yes!
 Hotels, is one of the foremost collectors of contemporary European art in Greece.
 And when it comes to hospitality, he's just as dedicated to the cause.
-Working alongside innovative interior designers such as Brazil's Campana brothers, he has left his cool-as-ice hallmark on three Athens icons – Periscope Hotel, Semiramis, and New Hotel.
+Working alongside innovative interior designers such as Brazil's Campana brothers, he has left his cool-as-ice hallmark on a trio of boutique hotels in Athens—Periscope Hotel, Semiramis, and New Hotel.
 As a member of the Board of Trustees at the New Museum of Contemporary Art in New York, a member of the International Directors Council of the Solomon R. Guggenheim Foundation, and cofounder of DESTE Foundation for Contemporary Arts, Dakis Joannou is surrounded by the subjects that inspire him: art, design, and architecture.